Arnold White: Politics

 White investigated the East End of London and wrote an account in The Problems of a Great City (1886).
 White attacked the 'pauper foreigners' (predominantly Jewish), who blamed for uninhabitable dwellings, increased unemployment, and the spread of socialism (he later declared to Lord Salisbury that ‘an undue proportion of the dangerous anarchists in this country are foreign Jews’.
 He stood unsuccessfully as a Liberal for Mile End in 1886.
 However White broke away from the Liberals when Gladstone refused to condemn the Irish Plan of Campaign and stood unsuccessfully as a Liberal Unionist for Tyneside in 1892 and 1895.

 White then campaigned against Jewish immigration from Russia, and as an agent of Baron de Hirsch he went to Russia to try to persuade the Tsar's government to found a Jewish colony in Argentina.
-A eugenicist, White felt that Jewish immigration was reducing England to the world’s ‘rubbish heap’.
+A eugenicist, White felt that Jewish immigration was reducing England to the world's ‘rubbish heap’.

 Geoffrey Alderman has argued that after visiting Russia in 1890, White transitioned towards a stance of virulent racial antisemitism, arguing that the problem of Jews in the UK was ‘not…of numbers, nor of habits, nor of occupations…but the fact that, good, or bad or indifferent the orthodox immigrants belong to a race and cling to a community that prefers to remain aloof from the mainstream of our national life, by shunning intermarriage with Anglo-Saxons’.

 In 1899 he published the book The Modern Jew (London, W. Heinemann).

-He was also on the executive council of the Navy League.
-In 1900 White visited the Mediterranean Fleet of the Royal Navy as the guest of Admiral Charles Beresford and in June 1901 he sent the Daily Mail a private letter from Beresford's which complained about naval deficiencies.
+In 1900 White visited the Mediterranean Fleet of the Royal Navy as the guest of Admiral Lord Charles Beresford and in June 1901 he sent the Daily Mail a private letter from Beresford's which complained about naval deficiencies.
 White was also friends with Admiral Sir John Fisher, who shared an antagonism towards the new German High Fleet.
 White wrote an article which favoured a preventative attack on this fleet in its harbours which angered the Kaiser and Arthur Balfour.
 When some English journalists visited Germany in a goodwill mission in April 1907 the Kaiser insisted on White's exclusion.

 In 1901 appeared Efficiency and Empire, which is White's best-known book.

 In 1903 White was sent to Brixton Prison in contempt of court when he wrote in August 1903 an article for The Sun on the fraudster Whitaker Wright whilst the case was sub judice.

 White stood unsuccessfully as an independent for Londonderry North in the 1906 general election.